Connect with others who understand.

 • Weakness

-Your health care team will monitor you for signs and symptoms of Cushing’s syndrome.
-They will adjust your dose of glucocorticoid medications to avoid these symptoms.
+Your healthcare provider will monitor you for signs and symptoms of Cushing’s syndrome.
+They’ll adjust your dose of glucocorticoid medications to avoid these symptoms.

-Your health care team will closely monitor your blood pressure and adjust your medication dose to avoid high blood pressure.
+Your healthcare provider will closely monitor your blood pressure and adjust your medications if needed.

 4. Diabetes

-Diabetes is a condition that develops when your blood glucose levels are too high.
-People with diabetes have high blood sugar levels if their pancreas doesn’t make enough of the hormone insulin or if their body doesn’t respond to insulin the way it should (called insulin resistance).
-People with CAH may develop diabetes due to hormone imbalances and medications.
+Diabetes is a condition in which blood glucose (sugar) levels are too high.
+This can happen if the pancreas doesn’t make enough insulin or with insulin resistance.
+People who have CAH may develop diabetes due to hormone imbalances and medication side effects.

 Your risk of diabetes is related to the type and dose of glucocorticoid.
-Studies have found that people taking dexamethasone are more likely to develop insulin resistance than people taking prednisolone or hydrocortisone.
+Studies have found that people taking dexamethasone are more likely to develop insulin resistance than those taking prednisone or hydrocortisone.

 5. Heart Disease

-Heart disease is common in people with CAH.
-Several conditions associated with CAH are also risk factors for heart disease, including high blood pressure, obesity, and diabetes.
+People with CAH may have a higher risk of heart disease due to related conditions such as high blood pressure, obesity, and diabetes.
 Additionally, high blood pressure in childhood is a risk factor for poor heart health later in life.

 6. Osteoporosis

-Glucocorticoid treatment for CAH is the main risk factor for osteoporosis in CAH.
-Glucocorticoid medications can make your bones weaker in several ways, including:
+Glucocorticoid treatment is the main risk factor for osteoporosis in CAH.
+Glucocorticoid medications can weaken bones by:

-• Stimulating your body to break down your bones
+• Stimulating the body to break down bone

 • Slowing the process of building new bone

-• Making it harder for you to absorb calcium from your diet
+• Making it harder for the body to absorb calcium from the diet

 • Affecting sex hormone levels